SPARQL Web Pages - User Guide

 In the example above, the system will create an HTML table with two columns, and one row for each ?item.
 For the first column, the system will attempt to find a view with the id icon, which may or may not be present.
 For the second column, the system will insert a summary which is usually always present if the tui ontology has been installed.

-A key benefit of SWP compared to other template languages is the ability to define and instantiate customized object types.
-User-defined SWP classes are regular RDFS/OWL classes that have a so-called prototype attached to them.
+A key benefit of SWP compared to other template languages is the ability to define and instantiate customized element types that can be used as nodes in XML documents.
+This makes it possible to reuse recurring building blocks, leading to better structured code.
+User-defined SWP elements are RDFS classes (instances of the metaclass ui:NodeClass to be precise) that have a so-called prototype attached to them.
+Element classes should be subclass of ui:Element.
+The SWP namespace includes several suggested superclasses to use, e.g. subclass ui:ViewElements in the Classes view of TopBraid Composer to get started with an element that produces an HTML view.
 Classes may also have arguments, which are mapped to XML attributes when instantiated.
 The prototype may reference those argument values to generate output.
 These concepts are explained in detail in the following subsections.

 4.1 Prototypes with ui:prototype